bdynamic/liontron_mqtt/README.md

 ## Usage

-1. Run the script:
+1. Include the script:

-python battery.py
+from battery import Battery

 2. The script will connect to the BMS, read data, and store it in a file called `data.json`.
 The battery load will also be calculated and stored in the database.